 IF EXISTS ( SELECT name FROM master.dbo.sysdatabases WHERE name = N'New_Database' ) BEGIN SELECT 'Database Name already Exist' AS Message END ELSE BEGIN CREATE DATABASE [New_Database] SELECT 'New DB is Stored' END

-How to Create Database in SQL Server Management Studio
+How to Create Database in SQL Server Management Studio?

-Let us see what will happen When we create a DB with an existing name.
+Let us see what will happen when we create a Database in SQL Server with an existing name.
 As you can observe that it is throwing an error

-How to Delete Database in SQL Server
+How to Delete Database in SQL Server?

 DROP DATABASE [DName]